telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 ##### Using Context Broker custom notifications

-If a service path has different entity types, following the previous example `car` and `van`, they have to be persisted in different Feature Layers.
+If a service-path has different entity types, for example `car` and `van`, and they have to be persisted in different feature table, it cannot be done.
 To avoid the limitation of one "fiware-servicepath" can only persist in a unique feature table, [CB custom notifications](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#custom-notifications) can be used, so we can map a different value for `fiware-service` and `fiware-servicepath` headers parameters for each entity type.

 ###### Entity data: